-Don't you wish you could find out how you scored on the SAT right after you finish?
+Don't you wish you could find out how you scored on the SAT right after you finish taking the test?
 Or maybe you'd like to forget all about it and pretend it never happened (better luck next time)!

-Either way, your wait time will be the same, at somewhere between three and six weeks.
-This article fills you in on all the details of score reporting, along with some advice for what to do once you get your scores.
+Either way, your wait time for your SAT scores will be the same: roughly 13 days.
+This article fills you in on all the details of SAT score reporting and offers some advice for what to do once you get your scores.

 When Do You Get Your SAT Scores?

 How long does it take to get SAT scores back?
 It's a good question, and one that's on everybody's minds after the exam.

 SAT multiple-choice scores are released 13 days after you take the SAT.

 After years of having longer waits (between three and six weeks) to receive SAT scores, the College Board has revamped its schedule to give you your scores sooner.
 Yay!

 Now, the actual time of SAT score release varies.
 According to the College Board, on your score release day about half of all students will see their scores by 8 am Eastern Time (ET).
 Sometimes it's as early as 5 am ET (2 am Pacific Time).
 However, I wouldn't advise refreshing your account over and over at that time since the release time isn't always exact.
 The other half will see their scores by 8 pm ET (5 pm Pacific).
 The College Board will send you an email when your scores are available though, so you don’t have to keep checking all day.